Albert-Gao/veasy/docs/index.md

 ## Design concept

-`easyV` try to add as less noise as possible to the JSX hierarchy.
+`Veasy` try to add as less noise as possible to the JSX hierarchy.
 I believe validation is something which should decoupled from the components tree.
-That's all for what `easyV.js` does:
+That's all for what `Veasy` does:

-?> You give `EasyV` the schema, and `EasyV` will update your component automatically, it will update the field item with the validation result and its according error message.
+?> You give `Veasy` the schema, and `Veasy` will update your component automatically, it will update the field item with the validation result and its according error message.

 Even better, it could automatically bind the `props` to field item and invoke `setState()` for you.